 - Tax credits for those who can't afford insurance - $106 billion

 The CBO Said It Cost $1.76 Trillion

-First, the original CBO estimate was for FY 2010 - FY 2019, a 10-year span.
-The updated CBO estimate was a for an 11-year span starting two years later, FY 2012 - FY 2023.
+First, the original CBO estimate was for FY 2010 to FY 2019, a 10-year span.
+The updated CBO estimate was a for an 11-year span starting two years later, FY 2012 to FY 2021.
 The most expensive provisions of Obamacare didn't take effect until 2014.
 That's when mandatory health insurance coverage took effect.
 The biggest cost was expanding Medicaid and CHIP to include more low-income people.
 Here's the breakout:

 - Expanding Medicaid and CHIP - $931 billion

 - Small business tax credits - $23 billion

 - Setting up exchanges and providing tax credits for those who can't afford insurance (combined) - $808 billion